Long-term Evolution of Relativistic Unmagnetized Collisionless Shocks: Discussion and Conclusions

 \section{Discussion and Conclusions}

 We studied the evolution of a relativistic pair plasma shock propagating into an unmagnetized medium using 2D PIC simulations of unprecedented duration and size.
 Toward the end of our fiducial run, at $t\omega_{\rm p}\approx 26100$, the shock generates magnetic structures reaching sizes of roughly $\sim$ 100 plasma skin depths on both sides of the shock.
-The bulk of the post-shock plasma becomes magnetized, which slows down the magnetic field decay, as compared to early times of the shock evolution (Sec.~\ref{sec:stat}).
+The size of magnetic structures generated in our simulation may be sufficient to circumvent at least some of the outstanding issues related to the modeling of GRB afterglows.
+For instance, it has been argued \citep{Huang2022} that magnetic fields with a coherence scale of about $\sim 100$ ion skin depths or larger are required to explain the X-ray and gamma-ray afterglow of GRB 190829A \citep{HESS2021}.\footnote{For application to GRB shocks propagating into an electron-proton ambient medium, time and length scales should be measured in units of the ion (i.e., proton) inverse plasma frequency $\omega_{\rm pi}^{-1}= (m_{\rm i}/m_{\rm e})^{1/2}\omega_{\rm p}^{-1}$ and skin depth $c/\omega_{\rm pi} = (m_{\rm i}/m_{\rm e})^{1/2} c/\omega_{\rm p}$, where $m_{\rm i}/m_{\rm e}$ is the ion-electron mass ratio.
+In our simulation, $m_{\rm i}/m_{\rm e}=1$ for computational convenience.} It should be noted that further evolution of the shock structure is expected beyond the time span of our simulation, as discussed below.
+We also find that the bulk of the post-shock plasma becomes magnetized, which slows down the magnetic field decay, as compared to early times of the shock evolution (Sec.~\ref{sec:stat}).
 The probability distribution of the downstream magnetic energy fraction $\varepsilon_B$ is intermittent; it features a hard power-law tail which extends up to $\varepsilon_B \sim 0.1$.
 Particles randomly sampling the downstream field spend most of their time in low field regions ($\varepsilon_B \ll 0.1$), but emit roughly half of their synchrotron power at localized magnetic structures with $\varepsilon_B \sim 0.1$.